-Narcissistic abuse is a type of mental disorder in which a person abuses the other in different ways.
-It could be emotional, psychological, or physical.
+Narcissistic abuse is when a person abuses the other in different ways, including emotional, psychological, or physical.
 The person displays narcissistic tendencies and behaves in extremes.

 It may not be easy to identify a narcissist, who could be anyone close to you – your partner, parent, sibling, relative, or friend.
 They ideally look strong and confident outside, but inside, they might be weak and have dwindling self-esteem.
 They have no empathy and are egotistic.
 They don’t mind the pain and trauma that they infuse on others.